 The definition of disability describes:

 - Someone with a physical or mental impairment

 - The impairment is such that it has a substantial and long-term adverse effect on an individual’s ability to perform normal day-to-day activities

-As soon as we are is informed, the school has a duty under current Disability Equality legislation to make individual reasonable adjustments including providing auxiliary aids and support for those who count as disabled.
+As soon as we are informed, the school has a duty under current Disability Equality Legislation to make individual reasonable adjustments including providing auxiliary aids and support for those who count as disabled.
 However, the duty to make reasonable adjustments is an anticipatory duty.

-Pupils with medical conditions are overseen by the School Nurse, who shares important information with staff.
+Students with medical conditions are overseen by the School Nurse, who shares important information with staff through healthcare plans.

 Our Values and Vision for SEND

 Our mission statement emphasises the importance of every individual child: